declare-lab/tango/README.md

 ## Datasets

 Follow the instructions given in the [AudioCaps repository](https://github.com/cdjkim/audiocaps) for downloading the data.
 The audio locations and corresponding captions are provided in our `data` directory.
 The `*.json` files are used for training and evaluation.
+Once you have downloaded your version of the data you should be able to map it using the file ids to the file locations provided in our `data/*.json` files.

+Note that we cannot distribute the data because of copyright issues.

 ## How to train?
 We use the `accelerate` package from Hugging Face for multi-gpu training.
 Run `accelerate config` from terminal and set up your run configuration by the answering the questions asked.